mdabrowski1990/uds/docs/source/pages/knowledge_base/performance.rst

 CAN specific
 ------------
-:ref:`ISO standards <knowledge-base-uds-standards>` related to UDS on CAN defines follow time values:
+:ref:`ISO standards <knowledge-base-uds-standards>` defines following time values on the network layer of UDS on CAN communication:

 - N_As_
 - N_Ar_